bharathivts/WorldWeatherWebsite/README.md

 Hello Sir/Madam,

-we are going to build a World weather app using Angular.
+We are going to build a World weather website using Angular.
 Our aim is to build app with two pages :
 1. Landing Page :
 Grid View :displaying all the countries in a grid having sorting, filtering and search functionality in grid.
 Card View : displaying the countries in card format with their flags shown.